Shaun Micallef's Mad as Hell: Recurring segments and characters

-Played as himself.
+Played by himself.
 Micallef will usually introduce him as "Tosh Greenslade in a wig and glasses to talk about ..." (to which Greenslade's intro is usually "exactly right, Shaun") to explain the "reasons" behind government policy using novel concepts for humorous effect.
 In one episode, for example, Greenslade "explained" the government's asylum seeker boat turn-back policy using the layers of a lamington.
 Micallef then signs him out with a variation of the line "that was Tosh Greenslade in a wig and glasses talking about ...".